April 26, 2020

-Switching high schools (and home states) in 12th grade can be tough on many teenagers who never quite make peace with the decision, although there are definitely those out there who welcome a change … even if their delight is far from immediate.
+Switching high schools (and home states) in senior year can be tough on many teenagers who never quite make peace with the decision, although there are definitely those out there who welcome a change … even if their delight is far from immediate.
 So how your daughter fares overall will depend a lot on which of these camps she falls in.
-She may find it exciting to explore new surroundings, to make new friends, and to test-drive opportunities she doesn’t have where she’s living now … or she may spend the year ahead glued to Facebook and Snapchat.
+She may find it exciting to explore new surroundings, to make new friends, and to test-drive opportunities she doesn't have where she's living now … or she may spend the year ahead glued to Facebook and Snapchat.
 But, from a college-admission perspective, there can actually be more pros than cons, especially if your daughter takes advantage of the move, however traumatic it may initially seem.

 When it's time to apply to college, your daughter can report the leadership positions she relinquished when she had to move (using the “Additional Information" section of her applications or an extra unsolicited essay or possibly her primary essay).
 However, if she is aiming for the Ivies and other uber-selective institutions, then leadership roles in school clubs are typically considered a worthwhile use of time but are otherwise viewed as ho-hum.
 The most sought-after colleges are overrun with Key Club presidents, Debate Society secretaries, and Model UN treasurers.
 So holding positions such as those won't really move the needle at the hyper-competitive places.
 And, thus, giving them up won't either.